wind-python/windpowerlib/doc/modules.rst

    wind_speed.logarithmic_profile
    wind_speed.hellman

+.. _wind_turbine_label:

 Wind turbine data
 ====================

-Functions and methods to obtain the nominal power as well as power curve or power coefficient curve needed by the :py:class:`~wind_turbine.WindTurbine` class.
+Functions and methods to obtain the nominal power as well as power curve or power coefficient curve needed by the :py:class:`~.wind_turbine.WindTurbine` class.

 .. autosummary::